 Although Maryland does not recognize common law marriage, it will accept as a legal marriage a common law marriage validly entered into in another state.
 These marriages will be treated just like any other valid marriage in the Maryland court system, requiring a filing for divorce when one party wants to terminate the relationship.

 If you have questions as to whether your marriage is valid, an experienced family law attorney at Silverman, Thompson, Slutkin & White, LLC will be able to assist you.
-For more information, please contact us for a complimentary consultation.
+For more information, please contact us for a consultation.